medo64/Render-CRLF/README.md

 * `code-eol.highlightExtraWhitespace`: If true, trailing whitespace will be colored as error.
 Note this is only shown if `renderWhitespace` is turned on.

 * `code-eol.decorateBeforeEol`: If true, decoration will come before end of the line thus playing better with extensions that use decorations after end of the line.
-Do note that cursor will be positioned visually at the wrong place on the empty line (albeit that's just a visual artefact and functionality is not impacted).
+Do note that line ending will not be rendered on empty lines if this is used.

 Color is taken from `editorWhitespace.foreground` theme color (also used by Visual Studio Code to color whitespace symbols). color for non-default line